hamid-karimi/disney-clone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+<a href="https://disney-clone-7f95c.web.app/">Live Demo</a>

+This Project based on React Component Style, Redux and Firebase.

 ## Available Scripts